 Moving averages help predict the price direction of FENX stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $11.15 is below the price of $2.29.
+The 20 day moving average of $11.41 is above the price of $2.17.

 Fenix Parts Bollinger Bands:

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the FENX stock.
 Currently the stock price of $2.17 is in the upper range of Fenix Parts bollinger bands.

 Fenix Parts Moving Average Convergence Divergence or MACD: